 Routing in multihop wireless networks is a challenging issue.
-The main difficulty lies in that wireless links can be very unstable and unreliable [4, 14].
+The main difficulty lies in that wireless links can be very unstable and unreliable [6, 20].
 Traditional routing protocols for wireless networks have followed the routing concept in wired networks by abstracting wireless links as wired links, and focused on finding a fixed shortest path for forwarding packets between a pair of nodes.
 However, it is not an ideal approach for wireless networks with broadcast links of time varying qualities.
-Recently, a new routing paradigm, known as opportunistic routing [17, 10, 3] (or contention-based forwarding [5]), was proposed to cope with the unreliability of link quality.
+Recently, a new routing paradigm, known as opportunistic routing [3, 5, 7, 8, 14, 16-19, 21, 23], was proposed to cope with the unreliability of link quality.

-The basic idea behind opportunistic routing is to integrate the network and MAC layers such that at the network layer a set of forwarding candidates are selected and at the MAC layer one node is chosen as the actual relay.
-Owing to the broadcast nature and spatial diversity of the wireless medium, the probability of at least one forwarding candidate correctly receiving the packet will increase when multiple candidates are involved, thus improve the packet delivery efficiency such as throughput [3, 5] or energy efficiency [10, 17, 12].
+The basic idea behind opportunistic routing is to integrate the network and media access control (MAC) layers such that at the network layer a set of forwarding candidates are selected and at the MAC layer one node is chosen as the actual relay.
+Owing to the broadcast nature and spatial diversity of the wireless medium, the probability of at least one forwarding candidate correctly receiving the packet will increase when multiple candidates are involved, thus improve the packet delivery efficiency such as throughput [3, 8] or energy efficiency [14, 23].

 Two important issues of opportunistic routing are forwarding candidates selection and relay priority assignment.
-Several variants of opportunistic routing [17, 10, 5] leverage the location information of nodes to select forwarding candidates and prioritize them.
-For example, in [17], all the available next-hop neighbors that are nearer than the sender to the destination are selected as the candidates, and the nodes closer to the destination are given higher relay priorities.
+Several variants of opportunistic routing [8, 14, 23, 24] leverage the location information of nodes to select forwarding candidates and prioritize them.
+For example, in [23], all the available next-hop neighbors that are nearer than the sender to the destination are selected as the candidates, and the nodes closer to the destination are given higher relay priorities.
 In this paper, we mainly focus on this kind of geographic opportunistic routing (GOR).